daybrush/selecto/packages/svelte-selecto/README.md

     alt="Lit"
     src="https://img.shields.io/static/v1.svg?label=&message=Lit&style=flat-square&color=4E8EE0"></a>
 </p>
-<p align="middle">React Selecto is a React component that allows you to select elements in the drag area using the mouse or touch.</p>
+<p align="middle">Svelte Selecto is a Svelte component that allows you to select elements in the drag area using the mouse or touch.</p>

 <p align="middle">
     <a href="https://daybrush.com/selecto" target="_blank"><strong>Demo</strong></a> /